 If you have your own custom pier or tripod with a flat surface on top, you can use our Tripod Adapter (ADATRI) for mounting the Mach1GTO.
-Current versions of the 900 Standard Pier Adapter (900SPA) and the Flat Pier Plate for ATS Piers (119FP) will also accept this adapter to use the Mach1GTO with 8" Astro-Physics and ATS piers.
+Current versions of the 900 Standard Pier Adapter (900SPA) and the Flat Pier Plate for ATS Piers (119FP) will also accept this adapter to use the Mach1GTO with 8" Astro-Physics and 8" ATS piers.

-We also offer a separate adapter that can be used in conjunction with this Tripod Adapter to attach to a Losmandy Heavy Duty Tripod or a Losmandy Meade Tripod Adapter (LT2APM).
+We also offer a separate adapter that can be used in conjunction with this Tripod Adapter in order to attach the Mach1 to a Losmandy Heavy Duty Tripod or a Losmandy Meade Tripod Adapter (LT2APM).
 See the website for details.